-Arslan Ahmad is an internationally oriented water professional and a leading Research Scientist in Water Systems and Technology group of KWR.
-He is the Vice-Chair of International Water Association’s Specialist Group on Metals and Related Substances (IWA-METRELS).
-He is the Exhibition Chair and Executive Member of the Organizing Committee of the International Society of Groundwater for Sustainable Development (ISGSD) can be highlighted here.
+Arslan Ahmad is an internationally oriented water professional and a leading research scientist in KWR’s Water Systems and Technology Research Group.
+He is the Vice-Chair of the International Water Association’s Specialist Group on Metals and Related Substances (IWA-METRELS), and Executive Member of the Governing Board of the International Society of Groundwater for Sustainable Development (ISGSD).

 Arslan is also the Exhibition Chair and Member of the Scientific Committee of the International Congress Series on Arsenic in the Environment (As20xx).
 Among his other international scientific affiliations, KTH-International Groundwater Arsenic Research Group (KTH-GARG) and Wageningen University and Research (WUR) are prominent.